Securiti announces a $75M Series C Funding Round

 PIPA requires a personal information controller to plan for and implement countermeasures to reduce the risk of harm in the event that personal information is disclosed.

 The PIPA enables all personal information controllers to appoint certified officials as privacy officers.
-These privacy officers will eventually take control of how personal data is handled.
+These privacy officers will eventually take control of how personal information is handled.

 The CPO's responsibilities under the PIPA are: